Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Numerical studies of the demodulation process

 The three-dimensional simulations were performed with the GENESIS code \citep{REICHE1999} to investigate the steady-state interaction between relativistic electron beams and laser fields.
 The simulation employed two modulators, each with a period length of 80~mm and a limited number of periods ($N = 12$), driven by a seed laser with a wavelength of 266~nm.
 The position of the seed laser's waist is set at the geometric center of the demodulator to maintain symmetry in the energy modulation-demodulation process as much as possible.
-As illustrated in Figs.~\ref{fig:3}, the maximum energy modulation amplitude $A_{\text{max}}$ near the geometric center of the demodulator and the minimized residual modulation at the exit $A_{\text{out}}$ were systematically studied by optimizing the seed laser’s peak power and Rayleigh length under the optimal phase-shifter configuration.
-The ratio of $A_{\text{max}}$ to $A_{\text{out}}$ can be considered as the suppression ratio under optimal phase-shift conditions.
+To quantify the modulation-suppression effect, we denote the residual modulation amplitude at the demodulator exit as $A_{\mathrm{res}}$.
+The zero-phase output modulation amplitude is defined as $A_0 = A_{\mathrm{out}}(\phi=0)$.
+We further define the normalized residual modulation, or suppression coefficient, as As shown in Fig.~\ref{fig:3}, the maximum modulation amplitude $A_{\max}$ near the center of the demodulator and the residual modulation amplitude $A_{\mathrm{res}}$ at the exit were systematically studied by scanning the seed-laser peak power and Rayleigh length, under the optimal phase-shifter configuration.
+The modulation-suppression effect is quantified by the suppression coefficient $A_{\mathrm{res}}/A_0$.
 For the case with weak initial energy modulation, the optimal peak power of the seed laser is 50 kW, with a Rayleigh length of 20 m.
 In contrast, for strong initial energy modulation, the optimal peak power is 50 MW, with a Rayleigh length of 13 m.